Difference in Insecticides and Fungicides

 When a home gardener is buying a product for use against insects or diseases, it is important to fully understand what the individual component or components of the product will do.

-For example, common insecticides such as malathion and the Sevin, will only control insects.
+For example, common garden insecticides such as malathion and Sevin, will only control insects.
 They are useless against fungus diseases.

-Conversely, common fungicides such as Captan will only control diseases and are useless against insects.
-Some products contain both fungicides and insecticides, and these will control both insects and diseases as stated on the label.
+Conversely, common garden fungicides such as Captan will only control diseases and are useless against insects.
+Some products contain both a plant fungicide and insecticides, and these will control both insects and diseases as stated on the label.

-It is, therefore, important when buying a pesticide product that one should check the label carefully to determine whether the specific uses for the product will fulfill your needs.
+It is, therefore, important when buying a pesticide product that you check the pesticide label carefully to determine whether the specific uses for the product will fulfill your needs.

 After buying a pesticide product, it is equally important to use it correctly, and this can only be done by Reading the Entire Directions and Caution Statements Carefully Before Use.